 - Groin strain

 - Carpal tunnel

 - Overuse injuries/tendonitis/bursitis

 - Lateral and medial epicondylitis (tennis elbow)

 Is FDN the same as acupuncture?

-No. Acupuncture is a treatment of Eastern Oriental medicine and seeks to alter the flow or energy ("Qi") along traditional meridians for various diseases or conditions.
+No. Acupuncture is a treatment of Eastern Oriental medicine and seeks to alter the flow or energy ("Qi") along with traditional meridians for various diseases or conditions.
 Functional dry needling is an intervention based on treating pain and dysfunction in musculoskeletal and neuromuscular disorders to improve overall physical function.